planetrobbie/terraform-vault/README.md

     VAULT_SKIP_VERIFY: true

-## Provision
+## Provision Demo as Service environment.

-You can now plan/apply your workspace, once it's done test the different use cases following our demoflow detailed below.
+You can now plan/apply your workspace, once it's done test the different use cases following our demo flow detailed below.

 # Demo Flow

-## Database
+## Database Secret Engine

 First login to your Vault cluster from your first vault server node